Flexible single master operation

-Flexible Single Master Operations (FSMO, F is sometimes "floating"; pronounced Fiz-mo), or just single master operation or operations master, is a feature of Microsoft's Active Directory (AD).
-As of 2005, the term FSMO has been deprecated in favour of operations masters.
+Flexible single master operation (FSMO, F is sometimes "floating"; pronounced Fiz-mo), or just single master operation or operations master, is a feature of Microsoft's Active Directory (AD).
+In around 2002, the term FSMO was deprecated in favour of operations masters.

 FSMO is a specialized domain controller (DC) set of tasks, used where standard data transfer and update methods are inadequate.
 AD normally relies on multiple peer DCs, each with a copy of the AD database, being synchronized by multi-master replication.
 The tasks which are not suited to multi-master replication and are viable only with a single-master database are the FSMOs.

 FSMO roles

 Per-domain roles

 These roles are applicable at the domain level (i.e., there is one of each for every domain in a forest):